matthewbdaly/matthewbdaly.github.io/src/content/posts/2022-12-18-two-techniques-for-handling-recursive-relationships-in-mysql.md

 comments: true
 ---

-In a hierarchical organization, it is common to need to retrieve the line manager or subordinates of a given user.
+When modelling users in a hierarchical organization, it's common to need to retrieve the line manager or subordinates of a given user.
 In MySQL, two of the techniques that can be used to handle these recursive relationships are the `WITH RECURSIVE` common table expression and using closure tables.

 ### Using CTEs with `WITH RECURSIVE`

 A common table expression (CTE) is a temporary result set that is defined within the execution scope of a single SQL statement.
-In MySQL, you can use the WITH RECURSIVE clause to define a CTE that can be used to retrieve all of the users above or below a given user in the hierarchy.
+In MySQL, you can use the `WITH RECURSIVE` clause to define a CTE that can be used to retrieve all of the users above or below a given user in the hierarchy.

 Say we have a `users` table that looks like this: